apenasweber/django-rest-heroes-api/README.md

-# A simples REST API with Django Rest Framework
+# A simple REST API with Django Rest Framework